zkoss/zkessentials-book/controlling_components/in_zscript.md

 </grid>
 ```

-Now if you click a *Row* of the *Grid* in the sidebar, your browser will
+Now if you click the *Grid*'s *Row* in the sidebar, your browser will
-be redirected to a corresponding site.
+be redirected to the corresponding site.

 This approach is very simple and fast, so it is especially suitable for
 building a prototype.
 However, if you need a better architecture for
-your application, you had better not use ZScript.
+your application, you had better not use `<zscript>`.